Cost Effective - Our shed plans are designed to make your shed simple and inexpensive to build.

-Roof: The roof is framed using 2x6's to build the rafters.
+Roof: The roof is framed using 2x6's.
+It utilizes rafters with a ridge board.
 It is sheeted with 1/2" O.S.B.
 The plans give you the dimensions and cut angles so you can build the roof rafters on the ground and then put them up on the top plates.

 Roof Pitch: 10/12, this means that for every 10 inches of rise there is 12 inches of run horizontally.
 The dormer roof is a 4 in 12 pitch

 Roof Overhang: 10" on the sides and gable ends.